 Anthony Lemon, an Oxford University Professor argues; that in the 1980's the state legally enforced residential segregation.
 This had came under increasing pressure from the ever increasing population!
 He estimates that there was a surplus of 37, 000 housing units for Whites in 1985, the shortage for Coloureds was 52, 000, for Indians 44, 000 and for Africans officially 538, 000, (but in reality far more!)
 There was however a critical housing shortage, despite Manenberg already being established, more was needed!
 This was according to a document of the City of Cape Town written in 1993 entitled, ‘Cape Town City Council’s Involvement in Providing Housing for its Poorer Citizens.’
-As ‘a result of the abolition of slavery, many coloured and Malay families who had previously lived on their masters’ premises found it necessary to provide dwellings for themselves.
-The document aptly describes what took place since 1835 where several housing projects were erected all over Cape Town stretching to the Cape Flats.
+As a result of the abolition of slavery, many coloured and Malay families who had previously lived on their masters’ premises found it necessary to provide dwellings for themselves.
+Several housing projects were erected all over Cape Town, stretching to the Cape Flats.
 By 1944 (after World War II) there were 2 661 Council-owned dwellings in 14 housing estates which catered for the City’s poorer citizens.
-This number increased to 27 524 dwellings being built by 1972.
+By 1972 this number increased to 27 524, however more dwellings were being built!

 Housing schemes continued to be built in places like Bridgetown, Retreat, and Nyanga West (Gugulethu) in 1955 and 1957.
 During 1961 and 1962 respectively, work continued at Retreat and Bonteheuwel, where 1863 dwellings were completed in 1961 and a further 1427 dwellings in 1962.
 Houses were subsequently built in Gugulethu, Heideveld (next to Manenberg), Kalksteensfontein, and Belthorn.
 In 1966, the first three storey flats (Courts) were built in Heideveld, Manenberg, Hanover Park, Lavender Hill and Parkwood.

 The Apartheid City evolved out of this but was more radical in its demarcation of spaces for the various racial groups.
 Each of the four racial groups in South Africa had to reside within a designated area as per the regulations of the Group Areas Act of 1950.
 The Group Areas Act (Act No 41 of 1950) implemented the grand design of physical separation of the races (Coloureds, Indians, Africans and Whites).
-It specified separate residential areas for the different racial groups.
-As a means of removing black communities living in 'white' areas to their own separate areas, it proved particularly effective.
-Buffer strips separated the residential areas.
+It specified separate Residential Areas for the different racial groups.
+As a means of removing black communities living in 'white' Areas to their own separate Areas, it proved particularly effective.
+'Buffer strips', which separated these residential Areas.

 Establishment of Manenberg, an apartheid styled township